eliona-smart-building-assistant/hailo-app/README.md

 | `asset_id`  | References the asset id from Eliona an maps the device id to an Eliona asset      |
 | `proj_id`   | The project id for which the Eliona asset is created (see column `proj_ids` above |

 If specification of a Hailo smart device is read (at the first time or if new devices are added later) the app looks if there is already a mapping.
-If so, the app uses the mapped asset id for writing the heap data.
+If so, the app uses the mapped asset id for writing the data.
 If not, the app creates a new Eliona asset or updates an existing one and inserts the mapping in this table for further use.

 You can move or delete automatically created assets via the Eliona frontend.
 The app doesn't recreate this asset as long as the mapping is present in the table `hailo.asset`.
-In this case of deleted asset, the app just skips the writing of the heap data.
+In this case of deleted asset, the app just skips the writing of the data.

 ### Migrate configuration prior version 2.0